Are Anxiety Attacks Dangerous? What Everyone Should Know

 FAQs

-Individuals can benefit from therapy (like CBT), regular exercise, relaxation methods, and identifying triggers to reduce anxiety.
-Encouraging healthy sleep, limiting caffeine or alcohol, and seeking peer or professional support also facilitate coping and may lessen future episodes.
+You can benefit from therapy (like CBT), regular exercise, relaxation methods, and identifying triggers.
+Healthy sleep, limiting caffeine or alcohol, and seeking peer or professional support also help and may lessen future episodes.

 Haven Health and Wellness: Contact Information

-At Haven Health and Wellness, we offer neuro-affirming assessments and comprehensive mental health support to teens and adults.
-If you’re concerned about if anxiety attacks are dangerous or need personalized assistance managing them, our experienced team is prepared to help.
+At Haven Health and Wellness, we offer neuro-affirming assessments and comprehensive mental health support for teens and adults.

 Contact us: